 Tuition for the first month is $205 and includes a gi.

 Tuition for every month thereafter is $145.

-You may pay online or in-person.
-We will arrange for you to pick your gi and pay tuition if you have not already done so.
+You may register and pay online or contact us here to register and pay in-person.
+We will arrange for you to pick your gi.
 You will be required to sign a liability waiver before you begin training.
 We accept cash and check if paying in-person.

 The mat fee for visiting aikidoka is $40.